YunchaoYang/ppiclF-doc/source/examples/CMT-nek.rst

 .. math::
    A = \rho_f \left( \dfrac{\partial \phi_f}{\partial t} + \mathbf{u} \cdot \nabla \phi_f \right).

+Note in the present application, the term :math:`\partial \phi_f/\partial t` isn't included, but may be incorporated with minimal effort.
 In the above form, it is clear that the original CMT-nek solver can be used with minimal modification when including multiphase coupling from ppiclF, since every particle contribution can be included in the formulation through volumetric source terms only.

 User Interface
 ^^^^^^^^^^^^^^